Raj1326/Heart-Disease-Prediction-System/machine_learning_models/README.md

 Description:

-This data set currently contains 303 instances, some of which aren't complete (some features may be missing for a certain instance).
-In the case that this happens, the instance has been removed.
+This data set currently contains 303 instances.
 There are 14 relevant features which have been extracted, from a maximum of 76 in the total dataset.

 Features information: